MAbdurahman/webpack-beginner/README.md

-# js-simple-navbar
+# webpack-beginner

-## This is JavaScript repository.
+## This is a configuration of webpack-5 for beginners.